About the strip > The 90s

 29 Oct 98

-Sexual harassment was now becoming a serious agenda in the City and the smallest unguarded comments to a woman could get a man into trouble.
+Sexual harassment was now becoming a serious agenda in the City and the smallest unguarded comments to a woman could get a man reported to HR.

 30 Oct 98